SeawardScience/template_pkg/README.md

 - pre-included doxygen configuration with easy to use and stylish output
 - pre-defined github actions to build the documentation and deploy it to github.io

-It is highly recomended that you complete the following checklit before you make public a repository derived from this package.
+It is highly recomended that you complete the following checklist before you make public a repository derived from this package.

 # Public Repository Checklist